Clubs & Organizations

 Members of the Diversity Committee attend the national Student Diversity Leadership Conference and the local AISNE Color Conference.

 The committee also organizes and oversees school events, including Diversity Day, during which student-facilitated workshops and activities replace regular classes.
-Diversity Day often includes a lunch where students contribute dishes reflecting their varied cultures.

 The Model Congress club sends about 15 students to Harvard's Model Congress Conference each February.
 During meetings, student leaders teach about Parliamentary procedure and the art of writing laws as they prepare to impersonate a member of Congress, take part in Supreme Court simulations, or engage in an historical re-enactment.
-In 2015, seven students won awards or honorable mentions.

 Founded in 2003, Commonwealth’s Model UN Club has grown steadily and now includes almost forty students.
 Since 2009, Commonwealth's team has attended the MIT Model United Nations Conference (MITMUNC), held in early February.
 MITMUNC focuses on committees with a scientific or technological aspect, though the student participants are not expected to have any particular scientific expertise.
 Once country and committee assignments are received, Commonwealth delegates meet weekly at lunch to prepare themselves to represent their assigned countries.
 Over the years, Commonwealth students have won a variety of awards on their MITMUNC committees, including Best Delegate, Outstanding Delegate (second place on the committee), and Best Position Paper.